The agonies & ecstasies of Doug Hepburn

-Tom Thurston, nurse a former business manager of Doug Hepburn, made several unsuccessful attempts at record his friend’s remarkable life story for Strongman, The Doug Hepburn Story (Ronsdale).
+Tom Thurston, a former business manager of Doug Hepburn, made several unsuccessful attempts at record his friend’s remarkable life story for Strongman, The Doug Hepburn Story (Ronsdale).
 He discovered that formal interviews conducted across a table, or using a tape-recorder, inhibited his subject.

 Finally Hepburn found a unique method that suited him.
 He dictated his story in middle-of- the night telephone calls to Thurston who scribbled down notes until writer’s cramp forced him to stop.

 When Thurston read the first three chapters back to his subject, Hepburn asked, “Think anyone will care?”

 Thurston assured him that his story would appeal to “anyone interested in the heights that human beings can attain through character and good athletic training.”
 But to suggest the book’s appeal is limited to weightlifting aficionados and sports enthusiasts is to underrate it.

 Strongman is the story of a largely unsung hero and “prophet without honour in his own country.”
 Born in Vancouver in 1927, Doug Hepburn was a self-taught body-builder and weightlifter who won the U.S. weightlifting championship in Los Angeles in 1949.
 He proceeded to win the 1953 world weightlifting championship in Stockholm and the gold medal in the 1954 British Empire and Commonwealth Games in Vancouver.
 For that latter competition, the mayor of Vancouver hired him as a bodyguard so that he would have time to train.

 Tom Thurston attempts to restore Hepburn to his rightful place in the annals of B.C. history.
 To this end he provides, besides the account of Hepburn’s life, ten appendices containing his weight-lifting results, his awards, his training programs, and drug-free training secrets.